landoskape/vrAnalysis/docs/modules/sessions.md

 # Sessions

-The `vrAnalysis2.sessions` module provides classes for loading and managing VR session data.
+The `vrAnalysis.sessions` module provides classes for loading and managing VR session data.
 Sessions are the core objects that represent individual experimental runs.

 ## Core Classes